LynchLab/DaphniaVariantCall/README.md

 #### Curated and updated by Xiaolong Wang <ouqd@hotmail.com>
 #### Initialized May 28, 2018

 		======================================================
-		#  How to make and run the genome mapping pipelines  #
+		   How to make and run the genome mapping pipelines
 		======================================================

+This program is useful for genome mapping in large scale.
+If you have a large number (up to hundreds) of NGS sequencing reads to map onto a reference genome, following these steps for mapping the reads:
-1. Save all Your raw reads in DATA_DIR in a sub dir ./fastq/, name you files in this way:
+1.Save all Your raw reads in DATA_DIR in a sub dir ./fastq/, name you files in this way:

 	SampleID-001-R1.fastq
 	SampleID-001-R2.fastq
 	SampleID-002-R1.fastq